squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 .. tact:: project

-    Turn a local goal on a :term:`multi system` into one goal for each single system in the multi-system.
+    Turn a local goal on a :term:`multi-system` into one goal for each single system in the multi-system.

 .. tact:: rewrite equiv {? -}@proof_term